bennycheung/bennycheung.github.io/_posts/2023-03-26-spatial-reasoning-in-agi.md

 ![AGI_Spatial_Cognitive_Transfer_SD_Illustration_01]({{ site.baseurl }}images/spatial-reasoning-in-agi/AGI_Spatial_Cognitive_Transfer_SD_Illustration_01.jpg)

 _Figure.
-Depict the spatial cognitive and spatial reasoning abilities transfer from human to AI, inspired by M.C.
+Illustrated the spatial cognitive and spatial reasoning abilities transfer from human to AI, inspired by M.C.
 Escher, Salvador Dalí, and Wassily Kandinsky's styles, without spatial ability AGI will not be completed (image credit: Stable Diffusion)._

 While there is no existing AI system that perfectly embodies all the principles outlined from the philosophical works on spatial reasoning, there are several AI projects and systems that incorporate some of these principles to varying degrees.
 Some examples include: